 Lagrange’s Four-Square Theorem states that every positive integer can be made by adding up to four square numbers.

 For example, 7 can be made by 2²+1²+1²+1² (or 4+1+1+1).

 There are THREE different ways to make 240 when using Lagrange’s Theorem.
 How many of them can you find?

 The Mathematically Possible Challenge

 Using 2, 5 and 10 once each, with + – × ÷ available, which are the only TWO numbers it is possible to make from the list below?

 7 14 21 28 35 42 49 56 63 70

 Can you arrive at 240 by inserting 1, 2, 3, 4 and 5 into the gaps below?

 Answers can be found here.

-Click Paul Godding for details of online math tuition.
-Wherever you are in the world, please get in touch.
+Click Paul Godding for details of online maths tuition.